majoporse/showcase/notepad-minus-minus/README.md

 Key functionalities include customizable **undo/redo steps** (configurable in settings) and standard editor features like **keyboard shortcuts**.
 These shortcuts facilitate efficient navigation (e.g., arrow key movement, Ctrl + arrow key jumps), text selection (Shift + arrow keys), and common operations like **copy, paste, cut, undo, and redo**.
 Additionally, the editor includes a robust **find and replace** functionality.

-A unique feature of Notepad-- is its **"live share" mode**.
-This mode allows users to create a watch session, generating a unique code and password.
-Other instances of the application can then connect to this session to monitor code in real-time.
-The implementation of this mode (whether cloud-based or P2P) was left to our discretion.
-The application also supports **multiple UI themes** for a personalized user experience.

 ---

 ### **Implemented Functionality**